 This is a solid wine and a nice value in Sonoma Zinfandel.
 A blend of 77% Zinfandel, 21% Petit Verdot & 2% Carignane.
 Ruby in color with purple swirls.
 The nose has raspberries, spice and dust.
 Medium bodied.
 On the palate, this is slightly brawny with red fruits.
 Easy drinking.
 Light tannins.
 Best to drink now or in the next few years.
 Works well with pizza or burgers.
 A nice wine for a party.
 Shop around as its MSRP is $26 but its widely available ranging from $15 and up.

-2015 Bedrock Wine Co.
-Zinfandel Carlisle Vineyard, USA, California, Sonoma, Russian River, Wine Review
+2015 Carlisle Zinfandel Carlisle Vineyard, USA, California, Sonoma, Russian River Valley, Wine Review

 Nice to revisit this wine.
 It was quite rambunctious on release and while still more of a brawny Zin it has started the evolution to more claret in style.
 Purple in color with ruby swirls.
 The nose has raspberries, black cherries, some spice and black pepper.
 On the palate, this is medium bodied.
 Plenty of raspberries and cherries with some dry charred earthiness.
 There is some warmth on the finish but not enough to be a concern.
 There does seem to be enough fruit to last, so the question is what you are looking for in a Zinfandel.
 If you want big and bold drink now, but if claret s